SercoSPA/CLEOPE/Trials/readme.md

 - the visualisation of the built-up area extended near Wuhan, where a new hospital has been built in 10 days during the COVID-19 emergency.
 - ships detection near Trieste (Italy) harbour.

 To this aim the S1 L1 Ground Range Detected (GRD) products with high resolution (H), with different sensing dates.
 Images are clipped over custom-selected coordinates and plot out on screen side-by-side, normalised over the backscattering coefficient color in order to allow users to easily detect changes in the images. <br>✏️ S1 dataframes are customisable according to users choices, as for the coordinates needed to clip data.
-In the default CLEOPE workspace the sample list of example products is provided.
+In the default CLEOPE workspace the sample list of example products is provided, but some of these products could be *offline* and must be ordered first.

 ## S2 trial notebook
 <a id="s2"></a>